davidsun0/jclass/README.md

 ## Portability / Compatibility

-jclass should work conforming Common Lisps with the following features:
+jclass should work on conforming Common Lisps with the following features:

-- Unicode support requires that `char-code` return the Unicode code point.
+- `char-code` and `code-char` must work with Unicode code points.
-    - If not working with Unicode, `char-code` should return the ASCII value.
+    - If not working with Unicode, the functions must use ASCII values.

-Incompatibility with an implementation that has these features should be considered a bug.
+Incompatibility with an implementation that meets these requirements should be considered a bug.
 Please report any issues.

 ## Current Status